 The Obama Administration accepted the outcome as "within Afghanistan's constitution," on the grounds that the fraud had been investigated.
 However, the political fallout for UNAMA continues.
 During the complaint period, a dispute between UNAMA head Kai Eide and the American deputy, Ambassador Peter Galbraith, broke out over how vigorously to press for investigation of the fraud.
 This led to the September 29, 2009, dismissal by Secretary General Ban Ki Moon of Galbraith, who had openly accused UNAMA head Kai Eide of soft-pedaling on the fraud charges and siding with Karzai.
 Galbraith has appealed his dismissal, amid press reports that he had discussed a plan with some U.S. officials to replace Karzai with an interim government, if the second round could not be held until after the winter.
-In December 2009, Eide announced he would not seek to renew his two year agreement to serve as UNAMA chief, and the replacement most often mentioned is Staffan de Mistura, who previously played a similar U.N. role in Iraq.
+In December 2009, Eide announced he would not seek to renew his two year agreement to serve as UNAMA chief.
+The replacement named at the January 28, 2010, London conference is Staffan de Mistura, who previously played a similar U.N. role in Iraq.
+He will arrive in Kabul in mid-March 2010.